The Heritage of Block Printing

 STEP 1.

-Dabu paste is made each morning by the printers.
-It is made up of black clay, wheat flour, gum and lime water.
-It is poured into a printing tray which is covered with a wire grill.
-After each print the block is reloaded with fresh mud to get a clear print each time.
+Dabu paste is prepared each morning by master printers using black clay, wheat flour, natural gum and lime water.
+This mixture is poured into printing trays covered with wire grills.
+After each print, blocks are reloaded with fresh mud to ensure clear, consistent impressions throughout the pattern.

 STEP 2.